KaiyuWei/invoice-uploader/README.md

 After the 3 containers are up:
 1. Run all the test cases, including unit test and feature test cases: `make test`
 2. The swagger UI is available in http://localhost:8080/.
 You can see complete api documentation, and test the api there.
+3. Access the MySQL database shell by running `make db`.
+4. Log file is in `storage/logs/laravel.log`.

-## 🔧 Simplified modules
+## 🔧 Simplified modules and dev env
 There are some modules that usually should be part of the codebase.
 But for time being, they are just ignored or simplified.
+Also, some configurations are only for dev env.
 Here are some of them that I would like to improve if more time is available.

 ### 🔐 Authentication
 Apparently you don't want everyone to be able to use the api and inject data to the database, so an authentication is needed.
 The simplest way is bearer token authentication.
 For one user session, a token is generated and it should be included in the header of the request.
 Based on the token, and probably the roles of users, we can also assign different access to different users.

+In the Api documentation, I still kept the 401 response, because in production, this can really happen, though it is never the case in this project.

 ### 🌐 Api client
 There is a ExternalApiFakeClientInterface.
 This interface and its implementations are fake clients used for simulating external API calls.
 They provide a consistent interface for testing API integrations without making actual HTTP requests.